Project-Plus-Development-Team/pplus-website/src/modules/faq/faq.md

 Communities typically use the same Discord server for both games, so you're welcome to use our [community map](/find-communities) to get started.

 #### [Will there be future versions of Project+?](#future-versions)
-Any future release will mostly feature improved aesthetics and bug fixes.
+Yes!
+Project+ is still in active development.

 #### [Is there a Netplay / Hackless / Homebrew / USB Loading release?](#releases)
 Yes, you can download them [here](/download).

 #### [What do I need to play Project+?](#requirements)
 It depends on the method you will be using.
-For the hackless method ([NTSC-U](#ntsc-pal)), you will need a Wii, an SD card that has a capacity of 2GB or less and a Super Smash Bros.
-Brawl disc.
+For the hackless method ([NTSC-U](#ntsc-pal)), you will need a Wii, an SD card that has a capacity of 2GB or less and a Brawl disc.
 For Dolphin/Netplay, you will need a computer and a NTSC-U Brawl ISO.

 #### [What do NTSC-U and PAL mean?](#ntsc-pal)
 NTSC-U/J, PAL and SECAM refer to technical details on how TV systems worked that were relevant back when the Wii was a current-gen console.
 Game publishers may have to engineer their games differently based on the video system in a given region.
 They might use different patches that make games incompatible with consoles from other regions.\